GreenSlimeStudios/RPN_Calculator/README.md

 - Addition, subtraction, multiplicaton, division
 - To the power of any
 - The root of any kind
+- Logarithm's of any base
-- sin, cos, tan, cot
+- sin, cos, tg, ctg
 - Up to 100+ stacks
 - Cloning the latest stack
 - Moving stacks up and down